ABOUT THE BOOK

-Sunset Survivors is a coffee table book by Lindsay Varty with photographs by Gary Jones.
-The book tells the stories of Hong Kong’s traditional tradesmen and women through stunning imagery and candid interviews.
+Sunset Survivors is a book by Lindsay Varty with photographs by Gary Jones.
+It tells the stories of Hong Kong’s traditional tradesmen and women through stunning imagery and candid interviews.
 Covering a myriad of curious professions that are quickly falling into obscurity, from fortune telling to face threading, readers soon find themselves immersed in the streets of old Hong Kong.

 Filled with interviews, photographs and little-known facts about the city’s twilight industries, Sunset Survivors is a tribute to those who keep the flame burning in a city besieged by foreign imports and stiff competition.
 This book is a celebration of Hong Kong’s cultural identity.
 It preserves the memory of these hardy men and women, and educates visitors and locals on the foundations on which the city was built.
 Sunset Survivors is more than just a travel or coffee-table book; it is a tribute to the city’s character, a celebration of its roots and a guide to its evolution.

 Lindsay Varty is a half-British, half-Macanese woman raised in Hong Kong.
 A proud King George V School graduate, she went on to study French at the University of Nottingham in England.
 An award winning writer and former professional rugby player for the city, she lives and breathes Hong Kong and is fascinated by its culture and history.
 As a young girl, her parents would take her to eat congee in Sham Shui Po, order snacks from dai pai dong and get haircuts at traditional barber shops.
 Her parents wanted their children to discover the real Hong Kong and to know its people.
 This book is a tribute to that wish.
 Lindsay now gives talks and runs local walking tours which focus on the characters and industries in Sunset Survivors.